-The UK government (the Government) has provided significant support to UK financial institutions, including the BoE's Term Funding Scheme (TFS) which opened on 19 September 2016 and closed on 28 February 2018.
-If the TFS were to be reopened or replaced with other Government schemes designed to support lending, this may increase or perpetuate competition in the retail lending market, resulting in sustained or intensifying downward pricing pressures and consequent reductions in net interest margins.
+The UK government (the Government) continues to provide significant support to UK financial institutions, including the BoE's Funding for Lending Scheme (FLS), which closed to mortgage lending on 31 January 2014 and the Term Funding Scheme (TFS) which opened on 19 September 2016 and is expected to close on 28 February 2018.
+For so long as the TFS remains available, the Issuer expects that it will be less active in the wholesale funding markets and this may have an adverse impact on its ability to obtain, or increase the cost of, wholesale funding once the TFS ceases to be available.
+Conversely, if the TFS were to be continued, or replaced with other Government schemes designed to support lending, this may increase or perpetuate competition in the retail lending market, resulting in sustained or intensifying downward pricing pressures and consequent reductions in net interest margins.

-The Issuer expects to face continuing significant competition (including from National Savings and Investments, the Government-owned funding agency (NSI), and a range of smaller lenders with largely nonmortgage loan books whose high asset yields enable them to offer attractive deposit rates) for funding, particularly retail funding on which the Issuer is reliant in the future.
-These potential pressures could be exacerbated as the sector, as a whole, seeks to replace the funding it obtained from BoE funding schemes.
+The Issuer expects to face continuing significant competition (including from National Savings and Investments, the Government-owned funding agency) for funding, particularly retail funding on which the Issuer is reliant in the future.
 This competition could further increase, impacting the Issuer's funding costs and so adversely impact the Issuer's results of operations and financial position.